 The 200-hour High Vibe Yoga Teacher Training consists of 3 intensive modules over 28 days.
-Each day includes yoga workshops in the style of Anusara Yoga, Hatha or Therapeutic Yoga, guided morning meditation & pranayama, philosophy & yogic discussion, support from the High Vibe team, amazing internationally renowned guest teachers, High Vibe brunch and an unforgettable yoga studio setting at The Yoga Barn in Ubud, Bali.
+Each day includes yoga workshops in the style of Hatha Yoga or Therapeutic Yoga, guided morning meditation & pranayama, philosophy & yogic discussion, support from the High Vibe team, internationally renowned guest teachers, High Vibe brunch and an unforgettable yoga studio setting at The Yoga Barn in Ubud, Bali.

 Module I: Taking The Seat Of A Teacher

-Discover your authentic voice and unique gifts as a teacher, create inspiring and meaningful heart themes, refine the art of observation, cultivate skills to see the ‘beauty and good’ in students, develop the 5 Universal Principles of Alignment in your yoga practice and as a teacher, intelligently design a self-practice and learn how this creates not good but great teachers as well as skillful sequencing.
+Discover your authentic voice and unique gifts as a teacher, create inspiring and meaningful themes, refine the art of observation, cultivate skills to see the ‘beauty and good’ in students, finding your core mediation practice, intelligently design a self-practice and learn how this creates not good but great teachers, learn to ’embody’ anatomy & philosophy of yoga, understand how to skillfully sequence, one on one group practice and teaching.
 Exceeds daily Yoga Alliance requirements in: Anatomy, philosophy, asana, meditation, pranayama and lifestyle.

 Module II: Discover The Skills & Magic Of Teaching

-Develop skillful language skills to weave themes into postural instruction, build class templates, cultivate of a deeper understanding subtle body anatomy as well as Ayurvedic principles, pull inspiration from what you ‘like’ not what you think you should like, skillful sequencing supporting a ‘peak pose’, study yogic philosophy, become enticed by Hindu mythology and Tibetan Buddhist techniques — learn practical ways to integrate these teachings into a yoga class to make them more meaningful and personal, hone skillful verbal and physical adjustments, one on one group practice and teaching.
+Develop skillful language skills to weave themes into postural instruction, build class templates, cultivate a deeper understanding of subtle body anatomy as well as Ayurvedic principles, pull inspiration from what you ‘like’ not what you think you should like, learn to navigate your meditations, intuitive vs. planned sequencing, become enticed by yogic mythology and Tibetan Buddhist techniques — learn practical ways to integrate these teachings into a yoga class to make them more meaningful and personal, hone skillful verbal and physical adjustments, one on one group practice and teaching.
 Exceeds daily Yoga Alliance requirements in: Anatomy, philosophy, asana, meditation, pranayama, practicum and ethics.

 Module III: Refining The Art Of Teaching

-Diving deeper into the language; tone, clarity, direct vs. passive, personalizing themes and using your own life experiences as intelligent inspiration, study yogic philosophy, including Yoga Sutras, the Bhagavad Gita learn practical ways to integrate these teachings into a yoga class to make them more meaningful and personal, learn important manual adjustments vs. verbal adjustments, adapt poses for all levels of students, offer powerful demos, one on one group practice and teaching, business of yoga, key verbal and physical assists to ‘enhance’ the postures.
+Diving deeper into the language of yoga; tone, clarity, direct vs. passive, personalizing themes and using your own life experiences as intelligent inspiration, establish yourself in meditation and learn to teach meditations, learn important manual asana adjustments vs. verbal adjustments, adapt postures for all levels of students, explore restorative yogic practices and sequencing, offer powerful demonstrations, one on one group practice and teaching, business of yoga, refine your gifts of expression though peer feedback.
 Exceeds daily Yoga Alliance requirements in: Anatomy, philosophy, asana, meditation, pranayama, practicum and ethics.

 Sample Daily Schedule

-11:30–1:30pm philosophy and freedom, finding center through a yogic lifestyle, anatomy & physiology, ethics for yoga students & teachers, subtle energy anatomy, The Bhagavad Gita decoded, Yoga Sutras, understanding karma
+12:00–2:30pm philosophy and freedom, finding center through a yogic lifestyle, anatomy & physiology, ethics for yoga students & teachers, subtle energy anatomy, Yoga Sutras, understanding karma

-3:00–4:00pm teaching methodology, practicum, principles of demonstration, observation, assisting and correcting, teaching styles, qualities of a teacher, business aspects of teaching yoga, language; tone, clarity, direct vs. passive commands
+3:30–4:30pm teaching methodology, practicum, principles of demonstration, observation, assisting, teaching styles, qualities of a teacher, business of yoga, language; tone, clarity, direct vs. passive

-4:00–5:30pm practice teaching, yoga therapeutics, philosophy and intelligent theming, technique, asana practice, skillful sequencing
+4:30–5:30pm practice teaching, yoga therapeutics, philosophy, intelligent theming, technique, asana practice, skillful sequencing

 5:30pm the day is complete, except when…